 A MLK Day Reflection from Kim Benston

-On the occassion of Martin Luther King Day, the president writes about the pertience and power of Dr. King's vision and shares a story of a Haverford connection to the civil rights icon.
+On the occasion of Martin Luther King Day, the president writes about the pertinence and power of Dr. King's vision and shares a story of a Haverford connection to the civil rights icon.

 The end is reconciliation; the end is redemption; the end is the creation of the Beloved Community.
 It is this type of spirit and this type of love that can transform opponents into friends.
 It is this type of understanding goodwill that will transform the deep gloom of the old age into the exuberant gladness of the new age.
 It is this love which will bring about miracles in the hearts of men.

 — Dr. Martin Luther King, Jr., Speech at the end of the Montgomery Bus Boycott, 1956

 I plan to stand by nonviolence because I have found it to be a philosophy of life that regulates not only my dealings in the struggle for racial justice but also my dealings with people and with my own self.